 Noni is an evergreen plant found throughout Polynesia.
 It bears fleshy yellow-white fruit and is used in traditional medicine for wound healing, infections, diarrhea, skin conditions, and as a tonic.
 It is also cultivated in Hawaii and other Polynesian islands and is marketed worldwide.
 Fresh or fermented juices are available as drinks while capsules, pills, and powders are sold as dietary supplements.

-In vitro and animal studies suggest that noni extracts and its constituents have antibacterial (32), antifungal (14) (33), anti-inflammatory (34), antidiabetic (35), hepatoprotective (36) (37), prokinetic (38), antitumor (39), and immunomodulatory (3) (7) (8) (17) (18) properties.
-Noni also inhibits low-density-lipoprotein oxidation and may be useful in preventing arteriosclerosis (15).
-It improved memory in animal models of impairment (40) and activated cell-mediated immunity (41).
-Glycosides, iridoids, and other constituents isolated from the fruits and leaves have demonstrated antioxidant effects (12) (13) (42) (43).
-In addition, a >5% concentration of noni juice was shown to have antiangiogenic properties in an ex vivo assay (16) , and cervical cancer cell lines treated with 10% noni altered oxidative stress markers and DNA repair gene expression (44) (45).
+In preclinical studies noni extracts and its constituents demonstrated antibacterial (32), antifungal (14) (33), anti-inflammatory (34), antidiabetic (35), hepatoprotective (36) (37), prokinetic (38), antitumor (39), and immunomodulatory (3) (7) (8) (17) (18) properties.
+Noni also inhibited low-density-lipoprotein oxidation and may be useful in preventing arteriosclerosis (15); improved memory in animal models (40); and activated cell-mediated immunity (41).
+Glycosides, iridoids, and other constituents isolated from noni fruits and leaves exhibited antioxidant properties (12) (13) (42) (43).
+In addition, noni juice exerted antiangiogenic effects in an ex vivo assay (16); along with altering oxidative stress markers and expression of DNA repair genes in cervical cancer cells (44) (45).

 Morinda citrifolia should not be confused with Morinda officinalis, also known as Ba Ji Tian, commonly used in Chinese medicine.